MariaHokas/React-NorthwindDatabase/README.md

 Clone the project into local

-Install all the npm packages.
+Install all the packages with npm or yarn.
 Go into the project folder and type the following command to install all npm packages

 ```bash
 npm install